 7. Non-playing conductors may conduct any number of ensembles.

-8. Event 285 - School Chamber Music - In this category only, the ruling about performing only once in an event may be waived for a school student who plays a different instrument in another ensemble, OR if the musician is a bonafide member of both a community group and a school group performing in the same event.
+8. Event 285 - School Chamber Music - In this category only, the ruling about performing only once in an event may be waived for a school student who plays a different instrument in another ensemble.
 Written requests for a student to appear twice must come from the School at least one month in advance of the event affected, and the decision of Sydney Eisteddfod will be final.

 9. A group to represent ONE SCHOOL ONLY except in Percussion Ensemble Events.
 Please refer to Item 19 below.
 Group comprising students from two or more schools is not allowed except in special circumstances for local and regional and certain interstate schools at the discretion of Sydney Eisteddfod.
 Groups MUST SEND IN WRITTEN APPLICATIONS at least one month in advance of the event affected, with all relevant details to firstname.lastname@example.org for special consideration and the decision of Sydney Eisteddfod will be final.